awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 - **Hosted Endpoints** for real time predictions.
 - **Batch Transform** for asynchronous, large scale batch inference.
 - **Elastic Inference** for lower-cost GPU acceleration for real time inference.
-- **Inference Pipelines** to transform input data before sending it to the model for inference.
+- **Inference Pre/Post-Processing Scripts** to transform data before sending it to a trained model for inference.

 ## Modules